feamster/COS461-Public/assignments/assignment1/README.md

-**For macOS Big Sur:** After installation, you need to go to `System Preferences  > Security & Privacy` and allow system software updates from Oracle.
-Then, restart your mac
+**For macOS Big Sur:** After installation, you need to go to `System Preferences  > Security & Privacy` and allow system software updates from Oracle (there might be a prompt about this during installation).
+Then, restart your mac.

 **Windows only:** Use all the default installation settings, but you can uncheck the "Start Oracle VirtualBox 6.x.x after installation" checkbox.